beaton/post-lambda-sample/README.md

 At this point you will have a clone of this repository in your /Documents/Development/post-lamda-sample directory and you can create a static website, a lambda serverless service and a build pipeline to build, test and deploy right from github.

+## AWS Lambda serverless function

+Next create an AWS Serverless function with AWS CloudFormation.

+Navigate to /src/server and follow the readme.md instructions to create a serverless lambda function to return hello world.

 ## AWS S3 hosted Static website

+Now that you have an AWS Serverless function running in the cloud, let's create and host a simple static website in AWS S3.
+We'll use this website to call the serverless function above through an HTTP POST request.

 Navigate to /src/web/ and follow the readme.md instructions to create a static website hosted on S3.

-## AWS Lambda serverless function

-Navigate to /src/server and follow the readme.md instructions to create a serverless lambda function to return hello world.

 ## AWS CodePipeline CI/CD pipeline

+Once you have a serverless function deployed and running in AWS and a static website that can call that serverless funciton, let's implement a CI/CD pipeline so that you can iteratively and incrementally make changes to both your serverless function and your static website and updates are automagically deployed.

 Naviate to /src/devops and follow the readme.md instructions to create a code pipeline that will build and deploy your code right from github.